evrythng/wot-a-mashup/README.md

     cd proxy
     sudo npm install

-## Configure your EVRYTHNG API key in
+## Configure your EVRYTHNG API key

+In

     cs/system/ConfigController.js

-Add your EVRYTHNG API key and the id of the Thng you want to include in your mashups:
+add your EVRYTHNG API key and the id of the Thng you want to include in your mashups:

     evrythng : {key : "YOUR-KEY", thng : "YOUR-THNG-ID", proxyUrl : "http://localhost:8001"}